 The fluctuating cost of materials can also cause the price of your project to vary drastically.

 If you’re building a steel unit, you’ll need to keep an eye on the constantly changing price of steel.
 American politics and international policies can play a role in how that price changes over time—as can global concerns, such as the recent spread of COVID-19.
-As you’re sourcing quotes from various contractors or vendors, keep in mind that each quote will likely be good for no longer than a few months.
+As you’re sourcing quotes from various contractors or vendors, remember that each quote will likely be good for no longer than a few months.

 In addition, consider these cost factors: